 Review installation of .NET Framework 3.5 using the Server Manager

-If you open Server Manager and open Add Roles and Features, you should see the following for the .NET Framework 3.5 installation:
+If you open Server Manager and open, Add Roles and Features, see the following for the .NET Framework 3.5 installation:

 Review installation of .NET Framework 3.5 using Powershell